 The most logical way to ensure good quality suction is at hand during a resuscitation procedure is to put that suction on the crash cart.
 The device should be able to run autonomously from battery power – thus eliminating the time required to find an outlet and plug in, or worse yet, discover there is no outlet within reach.
 In addition to being able to run autonomously off of batteries, the portable suction machine should be powerful enough to enable the removal of the most viscous, chunky materials, as well as adjustable in case the patient is very young.

 When a person needs medical help, they will head for the nearest building that looks like a hospital--even if it turns out the facility has no emergency room.
-If that building is part of your facility, you are responsible to provide emergency care at that location equal to that you would provide to an admitted patient in his or her bed.
+If that building is part of your facility, you are responsible for providing emergency care at that location equal to that you would provide to an admitted patient in his or her bed.
 Availability of emergency equipment in those locations is essential.

 Of course, there are many good reasons why every hospital should stock portable aspirators.
 Any facility that transports patients through the halls and up and down elevators for procedures, or has an expansive mother-baby unit where new moms can stroll away from vital wall suction ports, can benefit from employing redundant systems in case of an airway emergency.

-And even if your facility isn’t located in one of the top 10 states for natural disasters, you would be wise to assess how often your geographic area experiences weather that causes the electricity to go out.
+And even if your facility isn’t located in one of the top areas for natural disasters, you would be wise to assess how often your geographic area experiences weather that causes the electricity to go out.
 No hospital wants to find itself in the situation Langone Medical Center fell into when its backup systems failed.

 Have you ever experienced a hospital generator failure?
 How did you respond?
 Tell us in the comments.

-Editor's Note: This blog was originally published in May 2015.
+Editor's Note: This blog was originally published in December 2020.
 It has been re-published with additional up to date content.